SongGithub/ops-gusbot/README.md

 This project is written in python and run in Kubernetes.
 You can find more information about it's deployment in [the pipeline](./.buildkite/pipeline.yml).
 There are 2 versions of the bot:

-- One is continuously deployed into the QA cluster(`europa-stg`) as `Gus Bot Edge` and it is used for testing purposes
+- One is continuously deployed into the SIT cluster(`europa-preprod`) as `Gus Bot Edge` and it is used for testing purposes
 - The other is deployed on demand (by unblocking the pipeline) in the Prod cluster (`europa`) as `Gus Bot`

 ## Deployment